SurajMandal14/EduSync/README.md

 ---

-We've built Scholr with simplicity and efficiency in mind.
+We've built EduSync with simplicity and efficiency in mind.
 We hope you find it as helpful to use as we did to create!
 If you have any questions or need help, feel free to explore the documentation or reach out.